Respiratory Care Anatomy and Physiology - Elsevier eBook on VitalSource, 5th Edition

 Elsevier eBook on VitalSource

-Give your students the solid foundation in A&P that they need to provide effective respiratory care!
+Gain the solid foundation in A&P that you need to provide effective respiratory care!
 Respiratory Care Anatomy and Physiology, 5th Edition provides an in-depth understanding of the physiology and pathophysiology of the lungs, heart, vascular system, and kidneys.
 It connects theory with practice, showing how physiological principles guide the selection and use of diagnostic, therapeutic, and monitoring procedures.
 New to this edition are clinical scenarios for issues such as vaping and the addiction pathway.
-Organized by body systems, this text uses a unique clinical focus to help your students learn to think like a clinician and succeed as a respiratory care professional.
+Written by noted educator Will Beachey, this book uses a body systems approach and a unique clinical focus to help you think like a clinician and succeed as a respiratory care professional.

 - Clinical Focus boxes relate the material to real-life situations in health care, showing the practical importance of understanding physiological concepts.